Deadline: May 31, 2019

 Since its inception in 2002, the Kurt Schork Memorial Fund has sought to support those journalists Kurt most admired, the freelancers and local reporters whose work is often poorly paid, mostly unsung and all too often fraught with danger.
 Today, the three annual awards, for freelance and local journalism and, since 2017, for newsfixers, are recognized worldwide as a mark of excellence and have an established track record for brave reporting on conflict, corruption and injustice.

 The Kurt Schork Memorial Fund exists to keep the world aware of the debt we owe to brave journalists who bring us news from dangerous places.
 They annual Kurt Schork Awards in International Journalism uniquely honor the work of freelance journalists and of local reporters in developing countries or nations in transition who often otherwise receive little recognition.

-Each award is for $5,000 and will be presented at a prestigious ceremony in London in late October or November 2017.
+- The three awards of US $5000 each will be presented at a prestigious ceremony in London in late October or November of 2019.
 Since 2009, the awards ceremony has been hosted at the Thomson Reuters Foundation’s main offices in Canary Wharf, London.

 - Three separate articles must be submitted, including when journalists are nominating fixers for the new award.

 - The submitted articles must have been published between June 1, 2018 and May 31, 2019.

 - Accepted media: any print-based medium, such as newspapers and magazines, or established online publications.
 Blogs, personal websites and social media pages or channels are not accepted.

 - Articles can encompass war reporting, human rights issues, cross-border troubles, corruption or other controversial matters impacting on people’s lives.
 Judges will be looking for professionalism, high journalistic standards, and evidence of dedication and courage in obtaining the story.